frett27/Ada-Raft/doc/conception.md

 ### Raft Machine State

 Handle all the state's specific behaviour and divise the implementation into localized implementation.
 The machine state contains a reference to the state.

+## Implementation review

+- Message serialization, type serialization
+- Simplicity of starting a new project
+- Possible applications, illustrations